-Rural Veterans have distinct issues and challenges compared to their urban counterparts.
+Rural Veterans have distinct challenges compared to their urban counterparts.
 Below is a partial list of resources to connect you to the support and services required to support your long-term health and well-being.

 Lifeline Program for Veteran families in need of voice connectivity services